A detailed and straightforward guide to help travellers understand transportation in Thailand.

 Book these ferries ahead of time in 12Go.asia.

-For travel within a certain city or area of Thailand, there are plenty of public transport options.
+For travel within Thai cities or towns, there are plenty of public transport options.

 Walking is definitely the best way to get around, as it provides exercise, costs no money, and allows you to see the city the best.

-But in a big metropolis like Bangkok, or on a huge island like Phuket, you’ll need to catch some form of transport to see different places.
+But in a big metropolis like Bangkok or Chiang Mai, or on a huge island like Phuket, you’ll need to catch some form of transport to see different places.

 Taxis are the easiest and most direct form of public transport and compared to many other countries they are quite affordable.